HarvardMapCollection/tutorials/census/census2agol/index.md

 > To get usable files for mapping, you must download a table with statistics _and_ a GIS boundary file.
 These files can be obtained from a few different sources.

 3. [How to focus the data](https://harvardmapcollection.github.io/tutorials/qgis/clip)
-> To control the size and look of mapping files, you should clip them to a focused areas of interest.
+> To control the size and look of mapping files, it's helpful to know how to clip them to focused areas of interest.

 4. [How to join the data](https://harvardmapcollection.github.io/tutorials/qgis/join)
 > To create usable mapping files, you will need to join mapping shape data to statistical files.